kubernetes-retired/kubernetes-anywhere/AUTOMATED.md

 ### Goals and Motivation

 This automated version of Kubernetes Anywhere will allow you to run deploy/destroy from a script or a job.
-The config file will be generated the same way using Kconfig but instead of interactive it will utilize environment variables.

-###

 ### Config File Creation
 The Kubernetes Anywhere project utilizes Kconfig to ask the user questions.
 This process creates a .config file.
 That file is used to create .config.json and so on...
 As the Kconfig file tree is traversed the environment is examined for a matching variable.
 If found, it assigns the value and validates it.
 The variables in Kconfig have a phase1/2/3 prefix so we strip that off, swap all . with _ and then turn it to upper case.